Table of Contents

 1. The Turtle Stretch

-When you use this technique, don’t make your subject do it for more than about 15 seconds at a time so that they don’t get stiff.
+When you use this technique, don’t make your subject do it for more than 15 seconds at a time, so they don’t get stiff.
 It’s better to shoot a few frames, let them relax for a few seconds, and then start over.
 You’ll keep the body language much more relaxed this way.

-Frequently I will either raise my camera angle to slightly above their eyes or ask them to push forward and lower the chin just a tiny bit.
+Frequently I will either raise my camera angle to slightly above their eyes or ask them to push forward and lower their chin just a tiny bit.
 That brings me to the second tip.

-2. Shoot from above
+2. Shoot From Above

 Also, when your subject lifts their chin towards the camera, it tightens the neck muscles and has a thinning effect.

-Some of you want me to say that it should be six feet or a foot or two feet — there is no rule.
+Some of you want me to say that it should be six feet, a foot, or two feet — there is no rule.
 You have to learn to pay attention to how it makes your subject look.
 In other words, go practice!